pmxfiles/vrchat_useful_mod/README.md

 !UPDATE!
 - Please update your unhollowed files to use the new unhollower 0.3.0, or use the files already unhollowed below!
 - Fav+ was added!
+- Added show public avatars for a creator in-game

 How to install;
 - Go to the release page; https://github.com/kichiro1337/vrchat_useful_mod/releases